AnaCenteno-DA/data-science-job-market-analysis.md/01_ETL_Process__IT_job_posting_dataset.md

 **Goal:** Make the data available for analysis, visualization, or operational use.

-Here’s a polished version of that sentence:

-**"In this case, the clean file will be loaded into a dashboard, such as Power BI."**
+- In this case, the clean file will be loaded into a dashboard, such as Power BI.

-Let me know if you need it in a more formal, technical, or simplified style.